• Skip to primary navigation

 Do not expect benefits without the requisite training and certifications, whether using in-house teams or external resources.

-Training and certification, of course, depends on the complexity of the selected technologies and the precision required to achieve your goals.
+Training and certification, of course, depend on the complexity of the selected technologies and the precision required to achieve your goals.

-Many cameras are relatively easy to use and need very little training to ensure proper, qualitative analysis.
+Many cameras are relatively easy to use and require little training to ensure proper qualitative analysis.
 That said, even when using a hand-held basic radiation thermometer, for example, an IR temperature gun, the distance from and emissivity of the target can significantly affect the accuracy of the measurement.
 In some ways, there is an argument to be made that the more expensive technologies help ensure consistency and reduce the technical skill required of the operator.

 Favor less complicated systems.
-The more straightforward to use, the system, the more likely the facility embraces the solution.
-And frequent use and experience with the technologies and techniques have a direct impact on the use, results, and benefits within the facility.
+The more straightforward to use, the system, the more likely the facility embrace the solution.
+Frequent use and experience with the technologies and techniques have a direct impact on the use, results, and benefits within the facility.

 We recommend requiring a certified operator to perform a quantitative review of problems identified by un-certified operators.
 The more critical the operation, equipment, or area of the facility, the more valuable the oversight of certified operators.
 Ensure that you perform a certified operator review before making critical decisions on outages and repair strategies.

-Operator certification is essential when the results are for official records such as those pertaining to contract performance.
+Operator certification is essential when the results are for official records, such as those about contract performance.
 Certification enhances the consistency and credibility of your operator or contract resource.

 Get Thermal Imaging Right